 Indomethacin may mask the usual signs and symptoms of infection.
 Therefore, the physician must be continually on the alert for this and should use the drug with extra care in the presence of existing controlled infection.

 Severe hepatic reactions have been reported in adults treated chronically with oral indomethacin for arthritic disorders.
-If clinical signs and symptoms consistent with liver disease develop in the neonate, or if systemic manifestations occur, indomethacin for injection should be discontinued.
+[For further information, see package insert for oral indomethacin].
+If clinical signs and symptoms consistent with liver disease develop in the neonate, or if systemic manifestations occur, discontinue Indomethacin for Injection.

-Indomethacin for injection may inhibit platelet aggregation.
+Indomethacin for Injection may inhibit platelet aggregation.
 In one small study, platelet aggregation was grossly abnormal after indomethacin therapy (given orally to premature infants to close the ductus arteriosus).
 Platelet aggregation returned to normal by the tenth day.
-Premature infants should be observed for signs of bleeding.
+Observe premature infants for signs of bleeding.

-In a double-blind, placebo-controlled trial of 405 premature infants weighing less than or equal to 1750 g with evidence of large ductal shunting, in those neonates treated with indomethacin (n=206), there was a statistically significantly greater incidence of bleeding problems, including gross or microscopic bleeding into the gastrointestinal tract, oozing from the skin after needle stick, pulmonary hemorrhage, and disseminated intravascular coagulopathy.
-There was no statistically significant difference between treatment groups with reference to intracranial hemorrhage.
+In a double-blind, placebo-controlled trial of 405 premature infants weighing less than or equal to 1,750 g with evidence of large ductal shunting, in those neonates treated with indomethacin (n=206), there was a statistically significantly greater incidence of bleeding problems, including gross or microscopic bleeding into the gastrointestinal tract, oozing from the skin after needle stick, pulmonary hemorrhage, and disseminated intravascular coagulopathy.
+There was no statistically significant difference between treatment groups in intracranial hemorrhage.

-The neonates treated with indomethacin for injection also had a significantly higher incidence of transient oliguria and elevations of serum creatinine (greater than or equal to 1.8 mg/dL) than did the neonates treated with placebo.
+The neonates treated with Indomethacin for Injection had a significantly higher incidence of transient oliguria and elevations of serum creatinine (greater than or equal to 1.8 mg/dL) than did the neonates treated with placebo.

 Renal: renal failure, renal dysfunction in 41 percent of neonates, including one or more of the following: reduced urinary output; reduced urine sodium, chloride, or potassium, urine osmolality, free water clearance, or glomerular filtration rate; elevated serum creatinine or BUN; uremia.